FudanMPL/Garnet/README.md

 **RoadMap:**
-You should first download the source code according to [Download Source Code](#download).
+First, You should download the source code according to [Download Source Code](#download).
-Then, you should set up the testing environment according to [Set Up Environment](#environment).
+Then, you should set up the testing environment using docker according to [Set Up Environment](#environment).
-Finally, you can evalute the efficiency or accuracy of the frameworks according to [Efficiency Evaluation](#efficiency) and [Accuracy Evaluation](#accuracy), respectively.
+Finally, after enter the docker contain, you can evalute the efficiency or accuracy of the frameworks according to [Efficiency Evaluation](#efficiency) and [Accuracy Evaluation](#accuracy), respectively.

 ## Download Source Code